citp/privacy-policy-historical/i/in/ins/installiq.com.md

 _Partner_ is an advertiser, or other entity with whom we have a business relationship to provide Offers.

-_Service_ includes, but is not limited to, our screensaver, wallpaper, game, animated gif, clip art, buddy icon, greeting card, browser skin, font, desktop theme, html editor, sound effect, social networking, storage, and calendar software, as well as our Toolbars.
+_Service_ includes, but is not limited to, our screensaver, wallpaper, game, animated gif, clip art, buddy icon, greeting card, browser skin, font, desktop theme, html editor, sound effect, social networking, storage, and calendar software.

-_Subsidiary_ is an entity wholly owned or related to W3i, LLC.
+_Subsidiary_ is an entity wholly owned or related to InstallX, LLC.

 _User_ means an individual that has accessed the Sites on which we host our Products or Services.

-_We and Our_ refer to W3i, LLC and its subsidiaries.
+_We and Our_ refer to InstallX, LLC and its subsidiaries.

 _You and Your_ refer to each user and his or her agents.